zoom/actions/zm.fetch/examples/microsoft-teams.md

-This is an example zm.fetch structure to **post to channel webhook** in Microsoft Teams.
+This is an example zm.fetch structure to **post to channel webhook** for Microsoft Teams.

 ```JavaScript
 zm.log.info('Posting to Microsoft Teams');